pulp/pulp/docs/user-guide/admin-client/authentication.rst

       -h, --help            show this help message and exit -u USERNAME, --username=USERNAME
-                            username for the Pulp server; if used will bypass the stored certificate and override config file values and the default
+                            username for the Pulp server; if used will bypass the stored certificate and override a username specified in ~/.pulp/admin.conf
       -p PASSWORD, --password=PASSWORD
-                            password for the Pulp server; must be used with --username. if used will bypass the stored certificate and override config file values and the default --debug               enables debug logging
+                            password for the Pulp server; must be used with --username.
+If used will bypass the stored certificate and override a password specified in ~/.pulp/admin.conf --debug               enables debug logging
       --config=CONFIG       absolute path to the configuration file --map                 prints a map of the CLI sections and commands